Employment Outlook & Career Guidance for Political Psychologists

 Although the field of political psychology has been around for many years, it is in a constant flux of change.
 As the world changes, so does this field of psychology.
 Whereas in the past, most political psychologist found themselves working with political candidates or in local and state government agencies, today countless opportunities lie in areas of international relations and terrorism, studying personality traits and the underlying behaviors of terrorist and terrorists groups.

-The average salary for psychologists as a whole is about $92,000, annually.
+Per the BLS, the median salary for psychologists as a whole is $81,040.
 However, it’s not uncommon for political psychologists, employed by political parties, Political Action Committees (PACs), and/or political candidates to make significantly more money, particularly during election years.

 How to Advance Your Career as a Political Psychologist